Harshil-kumar-4/twotier-app/README.md

 ## Using Docker Compose (Alternative Method)

-If you prefer using Docker Compose:
+If you prefer using Docker Compose go with the below command:
+I recomend once go throug the compose file to understand--

 ```bash
 docker-compose up --build